What has to work together

 Restoration search demand moves fast.
 Stan Consulting manages Google Ads, water damage landing pages, call/form tracking, intake, and fast follow-up so urgent searches have a cleaner path to a real conversation.

-How Google Ads for restoration turns emergency demand into booked mitigation jobs works when the service is tied to the full revenue path: source, page, offer, proof, tracking, follow-up, and the sales action the business needs.
-The page should explain how the work turns marketing activity into calls, quote requests, booked jobs, and follow-up, then route the buyer to the matching start request.
+Google Ads for restoration turns emergency demand into booked mitigation jobs when the source, page, offer, proof, tracking, follow-up, and sales action operate as one revenue path.
+The work should produce calls, quote requests, booked jobs, and follow-up and give the buyer a clear next step.

-The page should make clear what changes in the marketing path: the source, page, offer, proof, tracking, follow-up, and sales action behind calls, quote requests, booked jobs, and follow-up.
+The work connects the source, page, offer, proof, tracking, follow-up, and sales action behind calls, quote requests, booked jobs, and follow-up.

 Emergency separation